Dr. Thomas LarsenResearch Group Leader

-I received my M.Sc. in Biology at Department of Zoology, Aarhus University and my Ph.D. in Ecology at Faculty of Life Sciences, University of Copenhagen.
+I received my M.Sc. in Biology at the Department of Zoology, Aarhus University and my Ph.D. in Ecology at Faculty of Life Sciences, University of Copenhagen.
 I have held research positions in various countries and institutions: University of Alaska Fairbanks, University of California Santa Cruz, University of Aarhus, CEAB-CSIC Spain and University of Kiel.
-I am currently the Research Group leader of the Biochemistry laboratory at Department of Archaeology, where I am leading the department's effort in applying biomolecular methods to archaeology.
+I am the research leader of the Biochemistry Group at the Department of Archaeology, where I am leading the department's effort in applying biomolecular methods to archaeology.

 - I am a co-lead investigator of a UK-German funded research project (2018-2021, EUR 750,000, NERC / BMBF) that examines the competitive interactions and foraging ecology between two closely related species of seabirds in the North Atlantic.
 We use a mix of location trackers and isotope biomarkers to investigate how northward shift in lipid-rich forage fish create ecosystem-wide cascade effects.